Hong Kong police arrest South Korean suspected of murdering wife, son at Ritz-Carlton

 HONG KONG (Reuters) - Hong Kong police arrested a South Korean man on suspicion of murder on Sunday after his wife and seven-year-old son were found dead in a room at the five star Ritz-Carlton hotel.

 Officers found the bodies after being called to the luxury hotel at 8:30 am to investigate a reported assault, police told Reuters.
-The man appeared drunk and injured when he was arrested, police said, and he was sent to hospital.
+The man appeared drunk when he was arrested, police said, and he was sent to hospital.

-Ritz Carlton did not immediately respond to requests for comments by phone and by email, and the South Korean consulate could not be reached as it was outside office hours.
+“As soon as we became aware of the situation we immediately contacted the emergency services and the Hong Kong police who attended the scene,” a spokeswoman for Ritz-Carlton said in an email.

 The Ritz-Carlton is located on the top 15 floors of Hong Kong’s tallest building, the International Commerce Centre, and overlooks the Victoria Harbour.